MSRConnections/Azure-training-course/Content/BigData/Hadoop on Linux HOL/Hadoop on Linux HOL.md

     After 10 minutes or so, your HDInsight cluster will be deleted along with all the resources in the resource group.

 Hadoop is a powerful tool for analyzing large volumes of data, but HDInsight doesn't stop there.
-In the next exercise, you'll create and use an HDInsight cluster that uses Apache Spark.
+In another lab in this section, you will create and use an HDInsight cluster that uses Apache Spark.

 <a name="Summary"></a>
 ## Summary ##